 - Firecracker Chicken

 - Preheat a large skillet or wok to medium heat.
-Pour sesame oil in the bottom.
-Add white onion and peas and carrots and fry until tender.
+Add the sesame oil, onion, peas, and carrots.
+Cook until tender.

-- Slide the onion, peas and carrots to the side, and pour the beaten eggs onto the other side.
+- Slide the onion, peas, and carrots to the side, and pour the beaten eggs onto the other side of the skillet.
 Using a spatula, scramble the eggs.
 Once cooked, mix the eggs with the vegetable mix.

 - Add the rice to the veggie and egg mixture.
 Pour the soy sauce on top.
 Stir and fry the rice and veggie mixture until warmed through and combined.

 - Add chopped green onions if desired.

 Nutrition information is automatically calculated, so should only be used as an approximation.